Jackie WOD Review

 Exercise #3: Pull Ups

-The butterfly pull up needs to start at the shoulder.
+The butterfly pulls up needs to start at the shoulder.
 You want to roll your shoulders back and then forwards, which will start to elevate the elbows.
-You also want to create angle at the knee and the hips in order to create more power.
+You also want to create an angle at the knee and the hips in order to create more power.
 To do this you should close up the hips and elevate the knee during the press down portion.

 When you start the butterfly pull up, you need to understand the circular motion.
 Once you do, you will learn to kick harder with your legs, which will bring you higher into the butterfly.
 Think in turns of swooping down and following through as a fluid action.
 It is the leg swing that drives you up for the next rep.

-You can practice the proper leg swoop motion by standing with your left hand cracked against an upright and doing leg circles with your right leg that mimic this popping motion.
+You can practice the proper Jackie WOD leg swoop motion by standing with your left hand cracked against an upright and doing leg circles with your right leg that mimic this popping motion.
 Get faster and faster as you swoop your leg down.
 Then repeat with the other leg.

-Once you have this standing leg swoop down, jump up to a pull up bar and practice a hanging leg swoop.
-Once you are used to doing this, pull up a,little bit with your arms.
+Once you have this standing leg swoop down, jump up to a pull-up bar and practice a hanging leg swoop.
+Once you are used to doing this, pull up a little bit with your arms.
 Then keep pulling up as you drive with more momentum through the legs to bring yourself up to the level of the bar.

 You need to go through this progression to become confident in your butterfly kipping technique before you even take on Jackie.

-Pacing Your Workout
+Pacing Your Jackie WOD